|

 Check Button

-- Will run a syntax check on your data, plot the land parcel and calculate area and closure.
+- Check runs a syntax check on your data, plots the land, and calculate area and closure.

-- The starting point should meet up with the ending point.
+- The starting point should meet up with the ending point (much less than an inch).
 This is called "Closure".

-- The acreage should be very close to what is on the legal land description.
+- The area (acreage) should be very close (within a 1000th) to what is on the legal land description.

 - Hover over the highlighted fields to see the error message.